TYPO3-Documentation/t3docs-wiki-migration/output_pages/HumanComputerInteraction.rst

 In the process of working with usability for version 4.5, we have the following work areas:

--  Usability No-brainers [outdated wiki link]: There are obvious improvements we can already name from our own experience (these are abundantly exposed on the HCI list already, on mailing lists and we could make a survey for the community). **This is where you can contribute your ideas offhand**.
-Also, contributed by creating a Usability Survey [outdated wiki link] for the community.
+-  `Usability No-brainers </Usability_No-brainers>`__ [deprecated wiki
+   link]: There are obvious improvements we can already name from our own experience (these are abundantly exposed on the HCI list already, on mailing lists and we could make a survey for the community).
+   **This is where you can contribute your ideas offhand**.
+Also, contributed by creating a `Usability Survey </Usability_Survey>`__ [deprecated wiki link] for the community.
--  Usability Discoveries [outdated wiki link]: There are improvements we have not realized yet (these should be discovered through usability tests on the current system). **This is where we work systematically with analysis of the current system**.
+-  `Usability Discoveries </Usability_Discoveries>`__ [deprecated wiki
+   link]: There are improvements we have not realized yet (these should be discovered through usability tests on the current system). **This is where we work systematically with analysis of the current system**.
--  Usability Innovation [outdated wiki link]: There are possible innovative ideas to be discovered (seeking inspiration outside our software?). **This is where we innovate new approaches**
+-  `Usability Innovation </Usability_Innovation>`__ [deprecated wiki
+   link]: There are possible innovative ideas to be discovered (seeking inspiration outside our software?). **This is where we innovate new approaches**

 Eventually all improvements needs to be tested (we change only to improve, not for the sake of change).